-- A. Landfills and Transfer Stations - a.
+A. Landfills and Transfer Stations

+- a.
 All landfills and transfer stations open to the public for the disposal of solid waste shall provide a place for the deposit of recyclable material, unless an alternative depot or site is approved by resolution of the Board. - b.
 The recycling areas shall be kept clean at all times.
-All recyclable items must be baled or in a container ready to haul in a reasonable time. - B. Recycle Shacks and Depots - a.
+All recyclable items must be baled or in a container ready to haul in a reasonable time.

+B. Recycle Shacks and Depots

+- a.
 The county may purchase or otherwise acquire buildings for use as recycling depots (Recycle Shacks) when there is a person or group willing to take responsibility to operate them.
 This does not preclude franchised haulers or others from supplying and operating their own recycling depots. - b.
 The Administrator shall be notified of the location and use of temporary or permanent recycle depots for the public deposit of recyclable material, and the hours of operation and types of materials accepted at them. - c.
 The operator of any recycling depot shall be responsible to keep it clean and in good repair at all times.
 Recyclable materials shall not be allowed to accumulate into unsightly or unsanitary piles, and shall be stored out of the weather.
 The depots shall be properly signed and be highly visible to the public. - d.
-The county may close the operation of a depot if its continued misuse or neglect becomes a liability to the county. - C. Recycling Collection - a.
-The Board may require franchised solid waste haulers to provide regularly scheduled on-route collection of recyclable materials as defined by ORS 459A.005. - b.
+The county may close the operation of a depot if its continued misuse or neglect becomes a liability to the county.

+C. Recycling Collection

+- a.
+The Board may require franchised solid waste haulers to provide regularly scheduled on-route collection of recyclable materials as defined by ORS 459A.005.
+Before such service is implemented, the scheduled collection routing of such materials is subject to approval by staff, and the Committee should review this schedule and make a recommendation regarding this schedule to the Board. - b.
 The franchisees may establish rates, subject to Solid Waste Advisory Committee recommendation and Board approval, which encourage customers to source separate recyclable materials. - c.
 Others (individuals, firms or charitable organizations) may collect recyclable materials from within the service areas of franchised haulers, provided that they receive no compensation from the person supplying the recyclable materials.
 This provision does not allow any person to remove recyclable materials set out for collection by the franchised hauler, or violate any of the provisions in Section 7.03 of this Ordinance.